Can you learn the basics of Italian by listening to podcasts?

 Ripeti Con Me

-Ripeti Con Me is definitely one of the best courses for you to start learning Italian.
+Ripeti Con Me is one of the best courses for you to start learning Italian.

-You will quickly go through a lot of new words and expressions, and learn the language without even realizing it.
+You will quickly go through many new words and expressions, and learn the language without even realizing it.

 All it takes is for you to listen to the course for approximately 20 minutes a day, and in no time, you will start speaking Italian fluently!